 |University of Wisconsin-Madison | Plant Growth Facilities |

-The eight rooms, encompassing 8,000 square feet, located north of University Avenue and bounded by Chamberlain, Lathrop and Birge Halls, features more than 1,000 species comprising distinct aquatic, desert and tropical communities.
+Welcome to the UW-Madison Botany Greenhouse.
+The greenhouse consists of eight rooms, encompassing 8,000 square feet, and features more than 1,000 species comprising of distinct aquatic, desert, and tropical communities.

 The Department of Botany and other university departments make extensive use of the greenhouse.
 This working facility, permits UW faculty and students to undertake a variety of teaching and research projects in plant geography, physiology, anatomy, ecology, taxonomy and other related areas.
 In addition to meeting essential teaching and research interests, the greenhouse is an aesthetic resource for students and the community.